Michael Harris II Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 20th in MLB.

-- The Diamondbacks' 4.30 team ERA ranks 16th among all MLB pitching staffs.
+- The Diamondbacks have a 4.31 team ERA that ranks 18th among all MLB pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs given up (66 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (67 total, 1.1 per game).

-- Nelson gets the start for the Diamondbacks, his 12th of the season.
-He is 2-2 with a 5.37 ERA and 37 strikeouts in 57 2/3 innings pitched.
+- Gallen makes the start for the Diamondbacks, his 13th of the season.
+He is 7-2 with a 2.72 ERA and 82 strikeouts in 72 2/3 innings pitched.

-- The right-hander last appeared on Monday against the Colorado Rockies, when he threw five innings, allowing five earned runs while giving up eight hits.
+- The right-hander last pitched on Wednesday against the Colorado Rockies, when he went six scoreless innings while giving up five hits.

-- In 11 games this season, the 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.